Codesai/website/_i18n/es/_posts/2022-04-08-listening-to-test-smells-1.md

 Furthermore, looking at them more closely, we can see how, in this new design, those tests are also simpler because they don't know anything about the inner details of `RealTimeGalleryAdsRepository`.
 They only know about the logic related to the life and expiration of the cached values and that when the cache is refreshed they call a collaborator that implements the `GalleryAdsRepository` interface, this means that now we're caching gallery ads instead of an instance of the `SearchResult` and we don't know anything about the `AdsRepository`.

-On a side note, we also improved the code by using the `Duration` value object from `java.time` to remove the [Primitive Obsession smell](https://www.informit.com/articles/article.aspx?p=1400866&seqNum=9) caused by using a long to represent milliseconds.
+On a side note, we also improved the code by using the `Duration` value object from `java.time` to remove the [primitive obsession smell](https://www.informit.com/articles/article.aspx?p=1400866&seqNum=9) caused by using a `long` to represent milliseconds.

 Another very important improvement is that we don’t need the static field anymore.

 And what about  `RealTimeGalleryAdsRepository`?

-If we have a look ats its new code:

 <script src="https://gist.github.com/trikitrok/fa4a85345fbc40e641fce5035669886a.js"></script>

-Wwe can notice that its only concern is how to obtain the list of gallery ads and mapping them from the result of its collaborator `AdsRepository`, and it does not know anything about caching values.
+If we have a look at its new code, we can notice that its only concern is how to obtain the list of gallery ads and mapping them from the result of its collaborator `AdsRepository`, and it does not know anything about caching values.
 So the new design is more cohesive than the original one.
 Notice how we removed both the `resetCache` method that was before polluting its interface only for testing purposes, and the flag argument, `useCache`, in the constructor.

 We also reduced its number of collaborators because there’s no need for a `Clock` anymore.
 That collaborator was needed for a different concern that is now taken care of in the decorator `CachedGalleryAdsRepository`.